Next: Parameter Definitions, Up: Genparse File Syntax [Contents][Index]

 line.

-.
-Use multiple #mandatory
+#mandatory x.
+Use multiple #mandatory statements

 in order to specify multiple mandatory parameters.

-statement per line.
+Only 1 #mandatory statement per line.
 Note that Genparse

 does not check for mandatory parameters, they are only printed

-in the usage ()
+in the usage () function with the __MANDATORIES__

 directive (See __MANDATORIES__.).
 Deprecated: add mandatory